pavlozt/ansible-role-certbot-cloudflare/README.md

 ## Author Information

-This role was created in 2018 by [Michael Porter](https://www.michaelpporter.com/).
+This role was created in 2018 by [Michael Porter](https://www.michaelpporter.com/), and continued in 2022 by [Nikolay Kolev](https://nikolay.com).